-- percent.5 COVID-19 will likely exacerbate these issues.
-Nigel Edwards, CEO Nuffield Trust, recently stated, 'When the dust settles, we are likely to have an exhausted and, in some areas, traumatised workforce'.6 - 16.
-As the sector employs a quarter of a million people from beyond the UK,7 ending the freedom of movement between the EU and the UK may further impact workforce availability.
+- 16. Staff vacancies and job turnover are persistently high in the UK social care sector.
+It is estimated that the adult social care workforce in England has around 112,000 vacancies and a turnover rate of 30.4 percent.
+COVID-19 will likely exacerbate these issues.
+Nigel Edwards, CEO Nuffield Trust, recently stated, 'When the dust settles, we are likely to have an exhausted and, in some areas, traumatised workforce'. - 17.
+As the sector employs a quarter of a million people from beyond the UK, ending the freedom of movement between the EU and the UK may further impact workforce availability.
 It's noted that some areas of the country are particularly reliant.
-For example, 40 percent of social care staff in London are from overseas.8 - 17.
-It is imperative that an assessment is made of the sector, its workforce and of the level of funding required in the wake of COVID-19.
+For example, 40 percent of social care staff in London are from overseas. - 18.
+Ahead of any proposals for reform, it is imperative that an assessment is made of the sector, its workforce and of the level of funding required in the wake of COVID-19.

 Social care funding has been considered at length over the past 20 years.
 This includes the Royal Commission in 1990, the independent King's Fund in 2005, the Wanless Social Care review in 2006, the Dilnot Commission in 2011, the Barker Commission in 2014 and the House of Lords Select Committee in 2017.
 Despite this, we are no closer to a sustainable funding solution that will provide individuals with much needed certainty.
 Continued inaction by the government is preventing the most vulnerable in society from receiving the support they need.
-We urge the government to bring forward more conclusive and comprehensive proposals that would fully address the care challenge in the 21st century https://blogs.bmj.com/bmj/2021/03/10/recovery-from-covid-19-relies-on-nhs-staff-yet-last-weeks-bud
+Failure to bring forward conclusive and comprehensive proposals that would fully address the care challenge in the 21st century signify a failure in DHSC's efforts to oversee the market.